grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 }
 ```

-and all code depends on it instead of constructor, we can make the `ProductName` abstract at some point and return some subclasses depending on some factors.
-This change would impact just this static method, as the constructor is hidden.
+and all our code depends on it for creating product names rather than on the constructor, we are free to make the `ProductName` class abstract at some point and have the `For()` method return an instance of a subclass of `ProductName`.
+This change would impact just this static method, as the constructor is hidden and accessible only from inside the `ProductName` class.
 Again, this is something I don't recommend doing by default, unless there is a very strong reason.
+But if there is, the capability to do so is here.

 ## String conversion methods

+TODO is there really not much to say?
+ToString() may serve for interaction with third party apis.

 There is not much to say about `ToString()`, but the overload (the `ToString(Format format)`) method is more interesting.
 Its purpose is to  be able to format the product name differently for different outputs, e.g. reports and on-screen printing.
 True, we could introduce a special method for each of the cases (e.g. `ToStringForScreen()` and `ToStringForReport()`), but that could make the `ProductName` know too much about how it is used and each possible output would need a new method.
 Instead, the `ToString()` accepting a `Format` (which is an interface,  by the way) ensures flexibility.